 Here on the East Coast, we are the midst of our first winter storm of 2016.
 Nothing feels better on a snowy day than a good bowl of hot broth or anytime for that matter.
 I make mine in big batches and freeze it so it can be ready for the next storm!
 Below is a recipe I developed for Toast UK.
 It is a rich dark beef bone broth with hits of horseradish and smokey fermented garlic and just a touch of Persian lime.
-Enjoy wherever you are! xx
+Earlier this December, I was asked by Toast the beautiful UK homeland fashion brand to submit my favorite healing winter foods, below are three recipes.
+Winter in our house is a heavy rotation of healing broth and giant pots of simmering lentils.
+Enjoy wherever you are!
+Stay Warm. xx

 WINTER'S BONE.
 BONE BOTH WITH HORSERADISH.
 FERMENTED BLACK GARLIC AND PERSIAN LIME.